 This TD contains the updated draft report of TSAG to WTSA-20 for the 2017-2021 study period.

-This draft report encompasses the period from January 2017 until January 2022, and contains the report of TSAG – General part (see attachment 1), and the TSAG report in respect of Resolution 22 (Rev. Hammamet 2016) (see attachment 2).
+This draft report encompasses the period from January 2017 until January 2022, and contains the report of TSAG – General part (see attachment 1), draft revised WTSA Resolutions (attachment 3), draft revised ITU-T A-series Recommendations (attachment 4), and the TSAG report in respect of Resolution 22 (Rev. Hammamet 2016) (see attachment 2).

 The reports that TSAG will submit to WTSA-20 will be contained in the following WTSA-20 documents: